 Sorry, something’s gone wrong

 Late last year we decided it was time to create a fresh look and feel of our brand across all channels, including our website and social media.
-Rebranding Research Retold was exciting and equally tricky due to the pandemic limitations in place.
-The team had to be flexible and adapt to working remotely.
+Reimagining the Research Retold website and its internal and external outcomes proved to be both exhilarating and challenging, especially given the limitations imposed by the pandemic.
+Our team had to remain flexible and adjust to remote work conditions.

 In this blog, our graphic designer, Sam, shares step-by-step what we went through to create our new brand and website Research Retold, our thinking process, tweaks and how we overcame obstacles on the way.